Brain Repair, Aging & Inflammation in Neurodegeneration (BRAIN) Lab · UTMB

 We Are Recruiting

-Our lab offers a rigorous scientific environment with training in molecular biology, human brain tissue research, single-nucleus RNA sequencing analysis, immunofluorescence microscopy, preclinical mouse modeling, and cutting-edge cell therapy approaches.
+Our lab offers rigorous scientific training in molecular biology, human brain tissue research, single-nucleus RNA sequencing, immunofluorescence microscopy, preclinical mouse modeling, and cutting-edge CAR-T cell therapy.
+We prioritize mentorship, scientific independence, and career development.
+Trainees are supported in grant writing, publications, and presentations at AAIC and SfN.

 Postdoctoral Fellow